velartrill/velartrill.github.io/orig/conspirators.md

 "Enjoying the view?" he teases.

 "Where'd you even get shoes your size 'round here?"
 I ask him, right anxious to change the subject.
-"Nab 'em off a Kapa midget, did you?"
+"Nab 'em off a Marak midget, did you?"

 "The magic of requisitions," he replies.
 "Cute sandals you got there."

 "Thanks."
 I gaze fondly at the pair, flexing my toes.
-"Bought 'em at market when I was seventeen.
+"Bought 'em at market with my own hard-earned coin when I was seventeen.
 Only thing I have left of my homeworld, really."
 No, that's wishful thinking.
 I still have the memories, too.

 He whistles.
 "They're sturdier than they look.
 They've lasted all those years?"

 I nod.
 "Near on a dozen now.
 Been to the cobbler's a few times but none the worse for wear.
 Back on Sapphire they make things to last."

 He finishes lacing up and stands.
-His movements are so… easy and fluid; his body language practically screams confidence and power.
+His movements are so… easy and fluid; his whole body language practically screams confidence and power.
 "Do you miss Sapphire?" he asks, eyes alighting on mine.

 I shrug.
 "It's just a place.
 Wasn't as though I had me a particular good life there, anyhow.
 How about you?
 You miss… wherever you come from?"
 I ain't eye-shy but something about Lena's attention feels… overwhelming, right now, and it's a struggle to keep his gaze.

 "Tel Listal."
 Lena smiles wistfully.
-"I do.
+"That'd be 'Flowerpetal,' I think, in your tongue.
+I do.
 But I need to see this through, you know?
 Every couple moons we come up for leave, and every time they ask us we turn them down.
 It wouldn't feel right, crawling back to homespace with my tail between my legs and leaving a job unfinished."

 I gaze at him appraisingly.
 "You sure that's all it is?"